cedar-policy/cedar-java/CedarJava/README.md

 This package depends on [Cedar](https://www.cedarpolicy.com/), a library that needs to be compiled so that it can be run on the used platform.

+You need JDK 17 or later to run the code.

 ### Building
 - Ensure Rust, Gradle and a JDK are installed.